NBKRedSpy/QM_StorageSort/SteamReadMe.txt

 Features:
 [list]
-[*]Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
-Both default to S.
+[*]Adds sort the many of the inventory screens in raid and in space.
+Defaults to S.
-[*]Adds the ability to sort the merc's backpack when in a raid.
-Defaults to Shift+S.
 [*]Adds a Drop All hotkey to containers and corpses.
 Defaults to D.
 [*]Adds the context menu command "Drop One".
 [/list]